krkn-chaos/cerberus/README.md

 $ podman run --name=cerberus --net=host -v <path_to_kubeconfig>:/root/.kube/config:Z -v <path_to_cerberus_config>:/root/cerberus/config/config.yaml:Z -d quay.io/openshift-scale/cerberus:latest
 $ podman logs -f cerberus
 ```
-The go/no-go signal ( True or False ) gets published at http://<hostname>:8080.
+The go/no-go signal ( True or False ) gets published at http://`<hostname>`:8080.
 Note that the cerberus will only support ipv4 for the time being.

-NOTE: The report is generated at /root/cerberus/cerberus.report inside the container, it can mounted to a directory on the host in case we want to capture it.
+**NOTE**: The report is generated at /root/cerberus/cerberus.report inside the container, it can mounted to a directory on the host in case we want to capture it.

 #### Report
 The report is generated in the run directory and it contains the information about each check/monitored component status per iteration with timestamps.
 It also displays information about the components in case of failure.
 For example: